Post by Graveyardbride on Jan 4, 2014 1:36:09 GMT -5

 After reviewing the new information uncovered by City Paper, FBI spokesman Maddox concluded: “All of these coincidences certainly rise to the level of possible significance for solving both killings.
 We haven’t ruled anything out, including Father Maskell, and we have gone back to reinvestigate the Malecki killing and possible links to the Cesnik case.”

 Bud Roemer told City Paper: “If all of these new findings are accurate, it looks to me like we’ve got two murders, four days and a few miles apart.
 And both of the victims seem to be tied directly to the school and the church.
 I just hope they’ll figure it out.
 I hope we can get closure on Sister Cathy before I go to meet my maker.”
-Sadly, Roemer died in 2005 and the murder of Catherine Cesnik remains unsolved to this day.
+Sadly, Roemer died in 2004 and the murder of Catherine Cesnik remains unsolved.

-Incredibly, Gerry Koob, today a married Methodist minister living in New Jersey, continues to insist he never had a physical relationship of any kind with Sister Cathy Cesnik.
+To this day, Gerry Koob, now a married Methodist minister living in New Jersey, continues to insist he never had a physical relationship of any kind with Sister Cathy Cesnik.

-Sources: Robert A. Erlandson and Joe Nawrozki, The Baltimore Sun; City Paper; OpenSalon and Baltimore County Police.
+Sources: Robert A. Erlandson and Joe Nawrozki, The Baltimore Sun; City Paper; Jane Doe, et al. v.
+A. Joseph Maskell, et al; OpenSalon; Baltimore County Police; and the Roman Catholic Archdiocese of Baltimore.